FUSION THAI BOXING FUNDAMENTALS PROGRAM

 Step 2: Develop Your Reflexes

-Once students complete each of the Fundamentals lessons three times, and they have completed at least 8 Drills For Skills Classes, they are eligible to test for their Yellow Armband.
-During this test students will be evaluated on their execution of the basic Thai Boxing combinations.
-If their reflexes are sharp and their performance meets Fusion’s standards, they will qualify for promotion and will be ready to transition into our advanced program, the Masters Class.
+Once students complete each of the fundamental lessons three times, and complete their R&R Classes, they are eligible to test for their Yellow Arm Band.
+During this test students will be evaluated on their execution of the basic Thai Boxing fundamentals.
+If their reflexes are sharp and their performance meets Fusion’s standards, they will qualify for promotion, and will be ready to transition into the advanced portion of the program, the Master Class.

 FUSION THAI BOXING – MASTERS CLASS

-Beyond the Fundamentals program students will delve deeper into the techniques of Thai Boxing, adding elbow strikes, knee strikes, and clinching techniques while sharpening and broadening their punching and kicking skills to build a full Thai Boxing arsenal.
-Organized into a clearly defined systematic curriculum called the Masters Class, its unique structure simplifies the learning journey by organizing Thai Boxing techniques into 3 chapters (Boxing/Elbows, Kicking/Kneeing, and Clinching).
-Each chapter is discussed for 4 weeks before moving on to the next.
+Beyond the Fundamentals program students will delve deeper into Thai Boxing, by sharpening and broadening their punching and kicking skills, and adding elbow strikes, knee strikes, and clinching techniques to build a full Thai Boxing arsenal.
+Organized into a clearly defined systematic curriculum called the Master Class, its unique structure simplifies the learning journey by organizing Thai Boxing techniques into weekly chapters of focus.
+To optimize your learning in the Master Class, it is important that you utilize a blend of pad classes, drill classes, R&R/freestyle classes and sparring sessions

-A staple of Thai Boxing training in Thailand, “pad work” or training on the pads, allows for higher intensity training that is safe for both the hitter and holder.
+Introduced in the R&R class, and a staple of Thai Boxing training in Thailand, “pad work” or training on striking pads, allows for higher intensity training that is safe for both the hitter and holder.
 A full range of techniques can be practiced with moderate to full power with a pad holder that can mimic an opponent’s behavior.
-Learning to both hit and hold the pads is an integral part of the Masters Class.
+Learning to both hit and hold the pads is an integral part of the Master Class.

-Progression for Masters Class students can occur once they have qualified by attending the required classes.
-After a student has qualified they will be evaluated on their proficiency of Thai Boxing techniques specified for advancement to the next rank.
+Progression for Master Class students can occur once they have qualified by attending the required classes.
+After a student has qualified, they will be evaluated on their proficiency of Thai Boxing techniques specified for advancement to the next rank.

 Thai Boxing – Masters Class